david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 In this section, you will convert an FP32 model suitable for running on a CPU.

-KAT- Do we want this in the Tutorial section?
 1. Make a directory for the FP32 SqueezeNet Model:

     `mkdir ~/squeezenet1.1_FP32`